JoopHox/SharedData/README.md

 # SharedData
 Data files from my projects
-The file SASdata.zip contais the data files pertaining to the Survey Attitude Scale as published by Gesis
+The file SASdata.zip contais the data files pertaining to the Survey Attitude Scale (SAS), SAS data provided by GESIS, LISS & PPSM panels.
+Includes SPSS setup files for analyses.